siddhantkhandelwal/ML_SIG/thought-process.md

 ## Cory Schafer Videos
 * Had learnt Python from LPTHW, so first 20 videos were a cake-walk.
 * Installed anaconda
-* Have to complete the last leg of videos - 33 to 42
+* Completed the videos

 ## Python assignments
 * Assignments Given.
 Most of them were already available on the net.
 Attempted at first, then cross-checked with popular versions on  net.
 My implementations are not fool-proof.
 Incomplete - some of them.
-* Yet to attempt those involving GUI (PyQT)
+* Yet to attempt those involving GUI (tkinter).
+Working on the tkinter alarm app for [Python_SIG](https://github.com/siddhantkhandelwal/Python-Scripts)

 ## Cleaning Tweets
 * Browsed on the web, read about the topic - apparently, is a very crucial step in NLP, feels similar to making a cross on the top face of the cube.